Safety Information

 Get details from the OCSO about frequently asked questions regarding tourist safety and security.

-Read MoreEvery year, deputies at the Orange County Sheriff’s Office respond to dozens of drowning and near-drowning incidents.
-If children are in the pool, always keep an eye on them and never assume someone else is watching.
-Watch this video to learn more.
+Learn MoreDeputies at the Orange County Sheriff’s Office respond to dozens of drowning and near-drowning incidents annually.
+Always keep an eye on children in the water and never assume someone else is watching.

 Orlando takes an extremely proactive role in education, prevention and monitoring for mosquito-borne illnesses.
 To date, there have been no local, mosquito-borne transmissions of the Zika virus in Orlando.